Roses29/My-data-portfolio/README.md

 # Welcome to my portfolio page!

 ## About me
-I'm a young professional seeking to transition into a data science career, willing to apply and develop my skills in banking, finance, retail, healthcare, and sports, to cite a few.
-Welcome to my portfolio page where I showcase independent and course projects I have worked on and the various skills & methods I have used.
+I'm a young professional seeking to transition into a data analytuics career, willing to apply and develop my skills in banking, finance, retail, healthcare, and sports, to name a few.
+Below, you can find my portfolio page where I showcase independent and course projects I have worked on along with the tools and libraries I have used.

 ## Technical skills
 -Programming languages: **Python, SQL, R**